damalis/full-stack-proxy-nginx-fuelphp-for-everyone-with-docker-compose/README.md

 <br />You can also visit `https://example.com` to access website after starting the containers.

 Configuration files are stored inside the app/config folder.
 The application's basic configuration is done in ```./fuelphp/webapp/fuel/app/config/config.php```.
-The loaded configuration can be made environment specific, more on this under Environments.

 must add ```'base_url' => 'https://example.com/webapp/public/'``` to ```./fuelphp/webapp/fuel/app/config/config.php``` file to run no error website.